 It began with the help of a number of local volunteers, among whom Peter Bell and Rachel Holland played a big part in that first year and continue to do so today.
 Jane Pleydell-Bouverie came on board in 2012 and has been at the heart of the festival ever since.
-The Daily Mail became the festival’s principle sponsor in 2013.
-The festival now consists of a week of talks, discussions, debates, as well as extensive and immersive living history and an historic air display.
+The Daily Mail became the festival’s principle sponsor in 2013, and it now consists of a week of talks, discussions, debates, as well as extensive and immersive living history and historic air displays.